Lam Sơn uprising: Ming rule

 The elite in the Red River Delta and southern coastal regions (collectively known as the Kinh lộ people) (Note: Kinh lộ: An old term used to refer to the area around Thăng Long, which was wealthy in talent and resources.) were more likely to support the Ming government, while those in the midland and mountainous areas (known as the Trại people) tended to oppose it.
 (Note: According to historian Momoki Shirō, terms like kinh lộ or kinh nhân began to appear in records during the Trần and early Lê dynasties.
 Although the character kinh initially referred to things belonging to the "capital city" (kinh đô, or kinh kỳ), it later came to encompass the entire Red River Delta and its inhabitants.
 This stood in contrast to trại, which referred to the Thanh-Nghệ region and its people.
 The Sino-Vietnamese term trại is probably equivalent to mường (a Tai-Kadai derived word).)
-According to Keith W. Taylor, this difference can be attributed to the level of Sinicization: the Kinh lộ people, heavily influenced by Chinese culture, saw cooperation with the Northern court as beneficial, while the Trại did not.
+According to historian Keith W. Taylor, this difference can be attributed to the level of Sinicization: the Kinh lộ people, heavily influenced by Chinese culture, saw cooperation with the Northern court as beneficial, while the Trại did not.
 Victor Lieberman also noted that the Trại maintained a free lifestyle and were less influenced by Chinese culture, but were known for their strong fighting spirit.
 Additionally, the scholar-officials in the Red River Delta did not accept Hồ Quý Ly's usurpation of the Trần dynasty's throne and his decision to move the capital from Thăng Long to Thanh Hóa.
 When the Ming army advanced, Hồ Quý Ly abandoned most of the Kinh lộ region instead of defending it, causing him to lose the loyalty of the people there.

 The construction of the Forbidden City in Beijing (top) and the expansion of Zheng He's maritime fleet (bottom) required a significant amount of high-quality timber from Jiaozhi.
 This is considered one of the main reasons that sparked a strong wave of uprisings there after 1417.